-For a building which already has a current rating, there are two options to complete another rating of the same type, i.e. replace or renew.
+For a premises which already has a current rating, there are two options to complete another rating of the same type: replace or renew.

 Note: The Assessor will be prompted to select "replace" or "renew" when creating a rating.
 This selection can be changed just before the rating is lodged but not after.